opentdf/spec/README.md

 **Versioning:** This specification adheres to the [Semantic Versioning 2.0.0](https://semver.org/) standard.

 ---

+## Specification Details

+The detailed technical specification is organized into the following sections:

+*   **[Schema (`schema/`)](schema/):** Defines the JSON schemas for the `manifest.json` and its constituent objects (like `EncryptionInformation`, `KeyAccess`, `PolicyObject`, etc.).
+This is the reference for the data structure format.
+*   **[Protocol (`protocol/`)](protocol/):** Describes the high-level architecture, process workflows (e.g., key requests, unwrapping), and interactions between clients, Key Access Servers (KAS), and Identity Providers.

+Developers should consult these sections for implementation details regarding data formats, cryptographic operations, and protocol interactions.

+---
 ## Lineage and Usage

 OpenTDF represents a modernization of data-centric security concepts originally established in the **IC-TDF** (Intelligence Community Trusted Data Format) specification.
 While IC-TDF utilized an XML-based structure, OpenTDF adopts a more contemporary approach using JSON for its manifest, enhancing flexibility and ease of integration with modern web technologies.